4 in 5 parents in our survey are running on less than six hours of sleep a night. This isn’t a phase. For most families, it’s the baseline.

 Areas of life parents say are most affected

-Nearly three-quarters of parents say sleep deprivation has affected their mood and patience — making it the single most impacted area of daily life, ahead of even self-care and partner relationships.
+Three-quarters of parents say sleep deprivation has affected their mood and patience, making it the single most impacted area of daily life, ahead of even self-care and partner relationships.

 What Sleep Deprivation Looks Like Day to Day